TDarkShadow/iheartnewvegas/setup.md

 TribalPack.esm
 CaravanPack.esm
 ```

+> ℹ️ Your installed mods are listed on the pane to the left.
+This is the order in which Fallout: New Vegas loads their assets, with mods closer to the bottom overwriting the assets of mods closer to the top (if conflicting assets are present).
+We will refer to it as our **mod order**.

+> ℹ️ Your plugins are listed on the pane to the right.
+This is the order in which Fallout: New Vegas loads their plugins, with plugins closer to the bottom overwriting the records of plugins closer to the top (if conflicting records are present).
+We will refer to it as our **load order**.

 > ℹ️ You can hide unnecessary information in Mod Organizer 2 by right clicking on the headers above the installed mods, and unchecking the tabs you don't want to see.
 I suggest unchecking everything but the **Conflicts**, **Flags**, and **Priority** boxes.
 You can also click on the **X** to the bottom right of the **load order** panel, hiding unnecessary background information seen on the pane below.